-The aggregate net proceeds to us from the public offering, inclusive of the over-allotment exercise, was approximately \$131.3 million, after deducting underwriting discounts and commissions and other offering expenses payable by us of approximately \$2.4 million.
+The aggregate net proceeds to us from the IPO, inclusive of the over-allotment exercise, was approximately \$131.3 million, after deducting underwriting discounts and commissions and other offering expenses payable by us.
 No offering expenses were paid directly or indirectly to any of our directors or officers (or their associates) or persons owning 10% or more of any class of our equity securities or to any other affiliates.